mhavilah/panorama-server/README.md

 2021-11-07 16:18:55.423  INFO 30049 --- [           main] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path '/api'
 2021-11-07 16:18:55.435  INFO 30049 --- [           main] com.mih.userposts.UserpostsApplication   : Started UserpostsApplication in 6.493 seconds (JVM running for 6.781)
 ```
-The embedded Tomcat server will start on port 8080 and has the endpoint at:
+The embedded Tomcat server will start on port 8080 and has an endpoint at:
 **/api/usersAndPosts**:

 ```Bash